Skip to main content

 async function main() {}

-The createClient returns a client instance that enables us to query the blockchain and send transactions.
-Let's add it and break down how it works:
+The createClient method returns a client instance that enables us to query the blockchain and send transactions.
+Let's add this method and break down how it works:

 let client: IClient;